EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Soldiers.md

 ### Hugo
-Hugo is a large man with broad shoulders a square face
+Hugo is a large man with broad shoulders, a square face, light-grayish skin, a bald head, and dark-green eyes.
+He dawns a Fur jacket, a dark-blue linen pants, and hide boots.
+Hugo wields a pair of battleaxes adorned with crude carvings of birds.

 ### Jaxson